 Carver Peace Gardens

-322 West Watauga Street, in Johnson City.
+The Carver Peace Gardens are organic gardens located at Carver Park in Johnson City.
 The gardens are a project of the Johnson City Parks & Recreation Department, the Carver Recreation Center, and the Northeast Tennessee Master Gardener Association.

-One program which the Carver Peace Gardeners are very proud of and part of the mission of NETMGA is providing education to elementary and middle school children (Jr. Gees).
 The main goals of the education classes are to teach basic gardening skills and promote a better understanding of where food comes from.
 Under the mentorship of Master Gardeners, the students learn how to plant, maintain, and harvest raised bed vegetable gardens in the cold frame that was built last year and seven 4x4 beds that are devoted to their program.
 Weekly lessons include soil management, composting, food preparation, recycling, container gardening, growing flowers, the importance of pollinators, and environmental stewardship.
-150 children attended the 2024 after school and summer camp programs at Carver Peace Garden.
 Through these programs, Master Gardeners are also hopefully instilling a joy for gardening and creating great memories for the children they mentor.

 It was a busy year between gardening projects, breakfast and luncheons were held to plan